3DGenomes/zedtool/README.md

 - `plot_time_point_metrics`: Plot time-point metrics of drift correction for fiducials.
 - `plot_per_fiducial_fitting`: Make debugging images showing extraction of drift correction from fiducials at each time step
 - `zstep_correct_fiducials`: Correct the z-coordinate of fiducial detections for z-step variations.
 Experimental.
 - `drift_correct_detections`: Do fiducial-based drift correction on all detections.
 This changes the x,y,z,... columns and copies them to x_0,y_0,...
 In addition it writes a file to the output directory called `drift_correction.tsv` that contains these corrections that can be used as described above.
+- `drift_correct_detections_multi_pass`: Do fiducial-based drift correction on all detections using multiple pass method.
 - `deltaz_correct_detections`: Correct z co-ordinate of all detections for deltaz variation
 - `deconvolve_z`: Reduce variation in z using a deconvolution-like approach.
 Experimental.
 - `save_non_fiducial_detections` Save non-fiducial detections to a separate file, `non_fiducial_detections.tsv`